econ-ark/Life-Cycle-Prime-Time/content/life-cycle-prime-time.md

 In this paper, we argue that the elements are already available to construct a model that 'practitioners can adopt,' and all that is needed is to combine the relevant academic contributions with some wisdom from practitioners' own experience of advising clients.
 Our paper's central contribution is to provide a small [open-source computational model](github.com/econ-ark/life-cycle-prime-time) that incorporates some of the features that make it possible to build rigorous optimizing life cycle models whose advice is not obviously wrong.

-%% MNW: I'm not sure that the first sentence describes what you actually do here.
-At most, you're including a calibration of medical expenses *in retirement*, treated as "negative income shocks".
-It doesn't include any of the other features you mention might be important, like housing, persistent medical needs / long term disability, etc. And I'm not sure the extent to which you're using "wisdom from practitioners' own experience", other than rejecting any model with a sharp wealth drawdown rate.

 We begin with a (very) brief literature synopsis, then present a set of models that illustrate the difficulty of matching empirical facts with the life-cycle approach.
 We end with our proposed solution, which involves a small twist to the old idea (@carrollWhyDoTheRich) of incorporating wealth directly in the utility function.